elcamilet/meteor-docker-image/README.md

   docker push -a lacodificadora/meteorjs
 ```

-You can use it like this:
+You can use it in GitLab Pipeline Editor like this:
 ```
 image: lacodificadora/meteorjs:meteor-2.12